vvangfaye/HoliTracer/README.md

 ### Requirements
 - OS: Linux distribution, our paper experiments are based on Ubuntu 22.04
-- Hardware: At least one GPU with 24GB memory and CUDA support, our paper experiments are based on NVIDIA A100 GPUs 40GB
+- Hardware: A GPU with at least 24GB of memory and CUDA support is needed for training (8GB is enough for inference).
+Our experiments were performed on NVIDIA A100 GPUs with 40GB of memory.

 ### Setup Instructions
 ```bash